Dybondzy/PyBer_Analysis/README.md

 Summary:

 There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.
 (4 pt)
+1. In late February the fares in Rural, Urban, and Suburban rates, rise.
+2. The fares fluctuate in the rural areas more often.
+3. Fares in the suburban areas are more stable in the first quarter of the year, and then they fluctuate.
+4. In the first quarter of the year, the fares rise steadily and then fluctuate after.

 Submission
 Once you’re ready to submit, make sure to check your work against the rubric to ensure you are meeting the requirements for this Challenge one final time.
 It’s easy to overlook items when you’re in the zone!